 - Souvenir Patch for all participants 6-12 years old that gives them Museum admission for the remainder of the school year

-Each date will be limited to 175 participants.
-All participants in the sleepover program must pre-register and pay all applicable fees in advance.
-The program is for children aged 6 - 12 and their chaperones aged 21 and older only.
 Absolutely no walk-in registrations are permitted.
-All scout leaders that book must be sure the children in their group are 6 - 12 years of age.
+All scout leaders that book must be sure all children in their group are 6 - 12 years of age.
 No exceptions.

 Register for a sleepover online

-To receive the group registration rate, you must call 215.898.2680 with a single form of payment ready.
-In order to receive the member discount online, members must log-in.
-All payments are due prior to sleepover.
+Attention scouts and schools!
+To register a large group, you can call 215.898.2680 with a single form of payment ready.
 A nonrefundable deposit of 25% of the total cost is required.
-Full payment is due four weeks prior to the sleepover (for example, if your program date is March 19, your final payment is due February 19).
-Please send in a full roster with your final payment to the Museum's address of:
+Full payment and final count are due two months prior to the sleepover (for example, if your program date is March 19, your final payment will be due on January 19).

 Frequently Asked Questions